Malcolm Greene Chace: "Father of ice hockey in the United States"

 On February 14, 1896, played in the first intercollegiate hockey match in the United States against Johns Hopkins University at Baltimore's North Avenue Rink.
-Yale won the game, 2-1, and both goals were scored by Chace.
+Yale won the game, 2–1, and both goals were scored by Chace.

 Chace played on various other hockey teams over a decade-long career, including the St. Nicholas Hockey Club in New York.
 He was one of the financial backers of New York's St. Nicholas Rink.
 In 1932, Chace rescued the Rhode Island Auditorium, then Providence's professional and amateur hockey arena, from foreclosure.

 In 2018, the Rhode Island Hockey Hall of Fame and the Chace family established the Malcolm Greene Chace Memorial Trophy to be presented each year for "Lifetime contributions of a Rhode Islander to the game of ice hockey".
 In 2019, Chace was enshrined in the RI Hockey Hall of Fame.

 To honor Chace, Yale created an award in his name, and in 1998 created the position of Malcolm G. Chace Head Hockey Coach.
 Tim Taylor was the first Yale coach to serve with this title.
 A portrait of Chace hangs in the Schley Room at Ingalls Rink.

 Tennis career

 Chace's tennis career started in his childhood.
 At age 14 he became Rhode Island's youngest state tennis champion, and four times he placed among the top ten amateur tennis players.
 He was national college champion in 1893, 1894, and 1895.

-Malcolm played for both Brown University and Yale University|Yale while still a student.
+Malcolm played for both Brown University and Yale while still a student.
 When he graduated from Yale in 1896, he retired from tennis, but not before setting a record by winning the U.S. Intercollegiate Singles and Doubles titles for three consecutive years (1893–1895).
 In 1893 he won the Narragansette Pier Open against Bill Larned.

 In July 1894, he won the Tuxedo tournament in New York City defeating Clarence Hobart in the final in five sets.
 He successfully defended his title the following year when he was victorious against future seven-time U.S. Championship winner Bill Larned in straight sets.

 Chace won the U.S. National Doubles Championship in 1895 and was a doubles finalist in 1896, in both cases partnering compatriot Robert Wrenn.
 In singles, he reached the semifinals in 1894 and the quarterfinals in 1895 and 1900.

 Chace was inducted in the International Tennis Hall of Fame in 1961.